raagin/django-streamfield/README.md

 **2. Put to `streamblocks/models.py` some models**

-that you want to use in your stream field.
+...that you want to use in your stream field.
+And add this models in STREAMBLOCKS_MODELS list.
 For example:

 ```python